 I remember how happy my little ones were as they used the magnetic pen to move the balls from their parking spaces through the maze to various stops.
 This unique toy inspires imagination and can keep little ones busy for long periods during travel.

 As we all know, children can be quickly distracted by a cartoon or interactive game when a screen is involved.
 While we don’t recommend all-day play on one of these, they’re a total lifesaver when it comes to traveling.

-This model features 32GB of storage, is Wi-Fi capable and provides up to 10 hours of battery life without charging.
+This model features 64GB of storage, is Wi-Fi capable, and provides hours of battery life without charging.
 Load it up with some easy-to-use games and get a durable case while you’re at it.

 Cute Storytelling Companion